open-telemetry/opentelemetry.io/content/en/blog/2024/community-awards.md

 contributions.
-Whether it's through code, documentation, project management, outreach, adoption, or simply helping others answer technical questions on our [CNCF Slack](https://slack.cncf.io/), we want to recognize these contributions and the people behind them.
-Because we're all human, and we all like that warm fuzzy feeling of appreciation.
+Whether it's through code, documentation, project management, outreach, adoption, or simply helping others answer technical questions on our [CNCF Slack](https://slack.cncf.io/), we want to recognize these contributions and the people behind them -- because we're all human, and we all like that warm fuzzy feeling of appreciation.

 We are thrilled to announce the first-ever **OpenTelemetry Community Awards**!